vtrlx/lgi/docs/tutorial.md

         flags = { 'DEFAULT_FLAGS', 'HANDLES_OPEN' },
     }

-(Note that this example does not actually handle opening files—the flags are included here simply to illustrate LuaGObject's flags handling.)
+(Note that this example app does not actually handle opening files—the flags are included here simply to illustrate how LuaGObject handles flags.)

 To handle signals emitted by an object, assign an event handler to the `on_<signalname>` object slot: